 The Bible also says in Psalm 17:8-9: “Guard me as you would guard your own eyes.
 Hide me in the shadow of your wings.
 Protect me from wicked people who attack me, from murderous enemies who surround me” (New Living Translation).

-In 2 Kings 6:18, Elisha prayed to the LORD to strike the soldiers that came against him with blindness.
+In 2 Kings 6:18, Elisha prayed to the LORD to strike with blindness the soldiers that came against him.
 He could do that because he had a relationship and regular fellowship with God.
-He was not praying to God that he was a stranger to.
+He was not praying to God to whom he was a stranger.
 It is one thing to have a relationship with God and another thing to have fellowship with Him.
 You should have both.

 That is why knowledge of the Word of God is important.
 Studying the Word of God is another aspect of fellowshipping with God.
 When you fellowship with God in His Word, you’ll know what He says; you will know His promises.
 Then you’ll be able to say what God says.